 What if I told you that the key to reframing your position on budgeting is to discover your “why” for moving toward financial stability?
 You won’t be able to move forward financially until you can align your money behavior with your financial goals.
 The way to do that is to begin budgeting.

-Below Are 5 Tips for Moms Who Hate to Budget
+5 Budgeting Tips for Moms Who Hate Budgeting

 1. Start With Small Goals and Actions

-Having a goal and pinpointing why you want to win with money is important.
-If you feel like it is time to get your finances in order, you will want to start by writing down 2-3 reasons you are doing this.
-What are the 2-3 that you want to do this?
+Having a goal and understanding why you want to win with money is important.
+If you feel it is time to get your finances in order, start by writing down 2-3 reasons you are doing this.
+What are the main reasons you want to do this?
 Is it to get out of debt, go on a vacation, or make a career change?
 Whatever your reasons are, get clear and write them down.
 You will need to be able to refer back to them to stay on course.

-Once your goals are clearly defined, start with smaller actionable goals.
-For instance, most financial experts would like you to have 3-6 months of expenses set aside for emergencies.
+Once your goals are clearly defined, start with smaller, actionable goals.
+For instance, most financial experts recommend setting aside 3-6 months of expenses for emergencies.
 If that seems like a goal that is too far off for you, start with just focusing on building one month’s worth of expenses.
-Want to pay off all of your debt; okay, start with the lowest debt and prioritize knocking that one out first.
+Want to pay off all of your debt?
+Okay, start with the lowest debt and prioritize knocking that one out first.
 Small, attainable, actionable goals will help you stay focused and motivated.

 2. Keep It Simple

-The number one reason I hear from clients why they don’t budget is that they don’t like math.
+The number one reason I hear from clients for not budgeting is that they don’t like math.
 We don’t need to overcomplicate addition and subtraction.
-Also, you don’t need fancy apps or spreadsheets, which tend to turn many people off budgeting.
+Also, you don’t need fancy apps or spreadsheets, which often turn many people off to budgeting.
 I like to use pen and paper, scratch paper, a journal, and a notebook.
 Just use what you have and write it out.
 If you are tech-savvy, then download an app or create a spreadsheet.
 Do what works for you.

-Start by figuring out what income is coming in (after taxes) and subtracting what is going out (expenses).
-It’s super simple!
+Start by figuring out what income is coming in (after taxes) and subtract your expenses.
+It is simple.
 Another pro tip when starting is to use a Paycheck Budget.
 A Paycheck Budget works by looking at one paycheck and determining what bills have to be paid before you get paid again.
-For the next paycheck, you will determine what will need to be paid with that one and plan accordingly.
+For the next paycheck, you will determine what needs to be paid with that one and plan accordingly.
 This takes some of the overwhelm out of planning for a whole month in advance.

 Some of the major categories that you will use when looking at your expenses are: